mindis/snowplow.github.com/analytics/platform-analytics/overview.md

 1. What the user *wanted* to accomplish
 2. The way the platform currently works

-Trying to unpick the causes of user behaviour is an art, not a science.
+Trying to unpick the causes of user behavior is an art, not a science.
 The good platform analyst needs to be aware of this ambiguity, and draw on a combination of intuition and statistics to make hypotheses about the interaction of the two above factors, that can then be tested in a rigorous way using the data.

 <a name="recipes"><h2>Platform analytics recipes</h2></a>